ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/file-system/synchronization/how-it-works.markdown

 When a destination file system is in the middle of synchronization process of a give file, then it denies to perform any other operation on it.
 An attempt to modify it will result it  `PreconditionFailed (412)` response.
 Behind the scenes there is a locking mechanism which creates
-`SyncingLock-[filename]` configuration when synchronization starts and as long as it exists, the file is not accessible.
+`SyncingLock/[FILENAME]` configuration when synchronization starts and as long as it exists, the file is not accessible.
 The file lock is removed at the end of the file synchronization process.

-In order to avoid potential deadlocks (e.g. when server restarts in the middle of the synchronization) we have timeouts.
-You can control their value by specifying in `Raven-Synchronization-Lock-Timeout` configuration.
-If the synchronization limit reaches the timeout value, then accessing the file will automatically unlock it.
+In order to avoid potential deadlocks (e.g. when server restarts in the middle of the synchronization) we have timeout.
+You can control its value by specifying `SynchronizationLockTimeout` in `Raven/Synchronization/Config`configuration.
+If the synchronization limit reaches the timeout value, then an attempt to access the file will automatically unlock it.
 By default the synchronization timeout is 10 minutes.

 {INFO: Transactional locking}